 • Is there a party interested in bringing my products to the market?

-An NEC advisor would be happy to discuss what your possibilities are within the “4-step plan” with you.
+An NEC advisor would be happy to discuss what your possibilities are within the “4 Export Plan” with you.
 Contact us

 Please read below for more information regarding the 4 steps: